 Throughout history the Church has and continues to question who is really is a Christian or who is the better Christian.
 The Corinthians wanted to know which spiritual gifts demonstrated that someone a better Christian than others.
-Worship for May 31st, 2020 Community BBQ May 2019 Saint Paul answered their questions insisting that each spiritual… Continue reading May 31 – United
+Community BBQ May 2019 Saint Paul answered their questions insisting that each spiritual gift was essential.
+Now to… Continue reading May 31 – United

 Considering the theological density of letters written by the Apostle Paul found in the New Testament, if First Corinthians is merely milk, what did he consider solid food?
 I fed you with milk, not solid food, for you were not ready for solid food.
 Even now, for you are still of the flesh.
 For as… Continue reading Feb.
 16 – Growing Disciples